Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 One leader will describe what you do.
 Another will describe who you serve.
 A third will point to financial returns.
 A fourth will cite the mission statement from the lobby wall.
 And the fifth, if they're honest, will say something like: "I'm not sure I've ever heard anyone answer that question out loud."

-This is the most common leadership problem nobody talks about.
+This is the Discover discipline: anchoring in purpose before making a single strategic choice.
+And it's the most common leadership problem nobody talks about.
 Not because it's hidden, but because everyone assumes it's already been solved.
 Of course we know why we exist.
 We're a hospital.
 We're a polytechnic.
 We're a financial services company.
 We're a government agency.

 That's what you do.
 It's not why you exist.
 And until you can answer the second question with something specific enough to choose among competing priorities, you'll keep producing strategic plans that look brilliant on paper and change nothing in practice.